Meet Sherman Allen.

 Why Is Sherman Allen Still Walking Around Scott Free??

 There are three reasons why: blackmail, threats, and enablers.

-Blackmail: There are other corrupt leaders in COGIC with dirty hands, and Allen threatened to expose their dirt if they took disciplinary action.
-So they remained silent to avoid exposure and protect their own interests.
+Blackmail: There are other corrupt religious leaders in COGIC with dirty hands, and Allen threatened to expose their dirt if they took disciplinary action.
+So they remained silent to avoid exposure and conceal their own evil deeds.

 Threats: According to Matthew Bobo, one of Davina Kelly’s lawyers, Allen has a pattern of threatening his victims to keep quiet.
 He also told them that if they reported him, no one would believe them.

 Enablers: Many COGIC leaders who were in a position to take disciplinary action and protect congregants from Allen, did little to nothing.
 J. Neaul Haynes (Allen’s bishop in COGIC) knew about the allegations for almost two decades, yet he took no firm action and simply told two alleged victims to “forgive” Allen.

 Allen’s blind devotees also enable him by giving him unwavering allegiance, financial support, access to children, and defending him against the allegations.
 If Allen didn’t have a following, he wouldn’t have a platform to stand on and masquerade as a minister of Christ.
 Congregants who are aware of Allen’s reputation as an abusive rapist are very much liable and will share in his judgment if they don’t repent.

 In spite of the “don’t snitch on the man of God” rule in some Black Pentecostal circles — many concerned individuals have come forward over the years to hold Sherman Allen accountable — yet Haynes seemed to be a shield deflecting allegations from his “spiritual son” Allen and enabling his monstrous behavior.

 Does Your ‘Pastor’ STILL Support Sherman Allen??